 Air New Zealand flies non-stop between Auckland and Taipei between three and five times per week.
 For travel-loving New Zealanders, this is a chance to explore a captivating destination that's known for urban sophistication, cultural attractions and breathtaking natural scenery.
 With its unique blend of Asian ethnicities, Taipei is both beautiful and fascinating.

 About our Auckland to Taipei flights

-Non-stop flights from Auckland to Taipei take around 11 hours and depart year-round three times a week.
+Non-stop flights from Auckland to Taipei take around 11 hours and depart year-round three to five times a week.
 As well as Economy (with optional Skycouch™) and Premium Economy seats, you have the option of Business Premier™.